Beimen metro station: History

-Beimen Station was originally known as Hokumon Station (北門駅, Hokumon-eki), and opened east of the old Taiwan Railway Administration Building on 17 August 1915.
-It was a terminus for the Tamsui Line.
+Beimen station was originally known as Hokumon station (北門駅, Hokumon-eki), and opened east of the old Taiwan Railway Administration building on August 17, 1915.
+It was a terminus for the Tamsui line.
 It was an at-grade station with side platforms.
-This station was closed on 6 March 1923.
+This station was closed on March 6, 1923.

-The Taipei Metro station opened on 15 November 2014.
+The Taipei Metro station opened on November 15, 2014.

 Construction

 Excavation depth for this station is around 32 m.
 It is 171 m in length and 32 m wide.
 It has four exits, one of which is integrated with the South Wing of the National Taiwan Museum.

 Taipei Workshop, a Grade 3 historical monument constructed during the era of Japanese rule, was exactly where the future Beimen station would be located.
-Thus, a removal project commenced on 20 October 2006 to temporarily move the structure until construction of both the Songshan line and the Taoyuan Airport MRT are completed.
+Thus, a removal project commenced on October 20, 2006, to temporarily move the structure until construction of both the Songshan line and the Taoyuan Airport MRT was completed.
 The building was moved 30 m to the southeast, and was moved back when construction was completed.